 To further verify our demonstration that largening MORPH II dataset with synthetic samples could improve the performance of age estimation, different scales of samples in accordance with the distribution of age are taken out from G1 set(Our generated dataset) and added to S1 set for joint training.
 In fact, most samples taken out are from young categories having larger proportion than others.
-So this experiment mainly emphasizes on the contribution from generated faces of young ages before the age of 40.
+So this experiment mainly emphasizes on the contribution from generated faces in the range of young ages.